erhank/masterclock-time-sender/README.md

-# UDP Time Sender
+# Masterclock Time Sender

-Sends current time as UDP multicast datagrams to 239.252.0.0:6168 every second.
+Sends current time as UDP multicast datagrams to 239.252.0.0:6168 every second as expected by Masterclock NTDS units.

 ## Usage